skywind3000/vim-proposal/popup_window.md

 - and so on.

 User or plugin authors can use the high level APIs provided by `popup.vim` or design their own popup window by utilizing lower level pane APIs or overlay APIs.

+## Summary

+It is complex to design an event system or NeoVim's floating window, and nearly impossible to implement every type of popup window for certain usage.

+To unify and simplify the interface, this proposal suggests to provide an overlay mechanism with some primitive APIs to:

+- render a popup window (pane)
+- erase a popup window
+- update a popup window

+And let user handle input themself by `getchar()`.
+Plugin authors can use them to create various popup windows.
+And make vim more friendly to new users.